violaberg/sloth-yoga-site/README.md

 ### **Color Scheme**

-For color scheme I chose fun, colorful tones to give site joyful feel.
+For color scheme I chose blue and yellow tones but kept them to a minimum to showcase images.
+Blue color is known for friendly, inviting and calming emotions, yellow is associated with joy and friendliness.

 ### **Fonts**